Resources

 - fast movementssudden and brutal, that may endanger persons and cause significant damage.

-The climate represents the average weather conditions observed at a specific location over a long period of time, ranging from months to thousands or millions of years.
-The WMO uses a 30-year period to determine the average climate. ((World Meteorological Organization)
+Le Climate represents the average weather conditions observed at a specific location over a long period, ranging from a few months to thousands or millions of years.
+The WMO uses a 30-year period to determine the average climate.
+(World Meteorological Organization)

-The climate change corresponds to all the changes in the climate system that persist over the long term (longer than a weather event).
-There are two definitions proposed by the UNDRR :
+Le Climate change corresponds to all changes in the climate system that persist over the long term (longer than a weather event).
+There are two definitions proposed by the UNDRR:

-(a) A change in the state of the climate that can be identified (e.g. using statistical tests) by changes in the mean and / or variability of its properties, and that persists for an extended period, typically decades or longer.
-Climate change may be due to internal processes in natural or external forcings, or to changes in anthropogenic persistent of the composition of the atmosphere or in land use.
-The intergovernmental panel on climate change (IPCC)
+(a) A change in the state of the climate that can be identified (e.g., using statistical tests) by changes in the mean and/or the variability of its properties, and that persists for an extended period, typically decades or longer.
+Climate change may be due to natural internal processes or external forcings, or to persistent anthropogenic changes in the composition of the atmosphere or in land use.
+The Intergovernmental Panel on Climate Change (IPCC) The intergovernmental panel on climate change (IPCC)

-(b) A change of climate which is attributed directly or indirectly to human activity that alters the composition of the global atmosphere and which is in addition to 13 natural climate variability, observed over comparable time periods.
-The United Nations Framework Convention on climate change (UNFCCC)
+(b) A change of climate which is attributed directly or indirectly to human activity that alters the composition of the global atmosphere and which is in addition to natural climate variability observed over comparable time periods.
+The United Nations Framework Convention on Climate Change (UNFCCC) The United Nations Framework Convention on climate change (UNFCCC)

-Concept and practice of the risk reduction disaster thanks to efforts to analyse and manage their causes, in particular by a reduction of the risk exposure, which allows you to reduce the vulnerability of people and property, wise management of land and the environment, and improving preparedness for adverse events.
+Concept and practice of the risk reduction through efforts to analyze and manage their causes, including by reducing exposure to hazards, which helps reduce the vulnerability of people and property, wise management of land and the environment, and improved preparedness for adverse events.
 (UNDRR)

-The risk management disaster is a process of systematic guidelines, operational skills, capabilities, and organization administration for implementing policies, strategies and capabilities of response appropriate to mitigate the impact of natural hazards and risks of environmental disasters and technological related.
+The risk management is a systematic process of using administrative directives, operational skills, capacities, and organizations to implement appropriate policies, strategies, and response capacities to mitigate the impact of natural hazards and related environmental and technological disaster risks.
 (UNDRR)

-L’mitigation of natural hazards is carried out by the reduction or minimization of negative impacts of a hazardous event via various strategies and actions.
-The mitigation measures include technical engineering and constructions that are resistant to the vagaries, as well as the improvement of environmental and social policies and public awareness.
+L’Mitigation of natural hazards is achieved by reducing or minimizing the negative impacts of a hazardous event through various strategies and actions.
+Mitigation measures include engineering techniques and hazard-resistant constructions, as well as improved environmental and social policies and public awareness.
 (UNDRR)

-The disaster preparedness translates the knowledge and capacities developed by governments, agencies, response, and recovery, communities and individuals to anticipate, respond to and recover effectively from disaster impacts of likely, imminent or current.
+The disaster preparedness translates into the knowledge and capacities developed by governments, response and recovery organizations, communities, and individuals to effectively anticipate, respond to, and recover from the impacts of likely, imminent, or current disasters.
 (UNDRR)

-L’intervention or the response to the disaster measures are being taken directly before, during or immediately after a disaster to save lives, reduce health impacts, ensure public safety and meet the needs of basic living of the affected people.
+L’Disaster intervention are the measures taken directly before, during, or immediately after a disaster to save lives, reduce health impacts, ensure public safety, and meet the basic subsistence needs of the affected people.
 (UNDRR)

 The resilience is the ability of a system, community or society exposed to hazards to resist, absorb, adapt to, transform and recover from the effects of a hazard in a timely and effective manner, including through the preservation and restoration of its structures and basic vital functions through risk management.
 (UNDRR)